 Despite my best efforts, I can’t do it alone.
 That’s where you come in.

 As a citizen, taxpayer and voter, you have access to public records.
 After all, you as a taxpayer have paid for our state’s imbecilic defense of its same-sex marriage ban.
 You’ve paid for Rick Perry to codify a ban on same-sex marriage.
 You’ve paid for Gov. Greg Abbott, who in his former role as the state’s attorney general, defended it.
 You’ve paid legislators to spew hateful epithets against transmen and women and block nondiscrimination ordinances.

 Wouldn’t you like to know who told them to say it?
 Wouldn’t you like to know if there were any nasty text message exchanges between the legislator and his lobbyist?

 That stuff is damning, and costs people their jobs in some cases.

-If that doesn’t you mad, consider two scenarios:
+If that doesn’t make you mad, consider two scenarios.